zzolo/tables/README.md

 * `--date-format`: Date format to use when guessing date columns and parsing data.
 Defaults to `MM/DD/YYYY`.
 See [moment.js](http://momentjs.com/docs/) for options.
 * `--datetime-format`: Datetime format to use when guessing date columns and parsing data.
 Defaults to `MM/DD/YYYY HH:mm:ss a`.
 See [moment.js](http://momentjs.com/docs/) for options.
 * `--config`: Allows to use a JS file that exports configuration for Tables.
 Any other options will override the values in the file.
 This allows for options that are not easily supported on a command line.
 See Options section under Library Use.

-The following options only apply when guessing the model (when `options.models` is not defined).
-This would only be the case if the `--config` option was used and models was defined.

-* `--table-name`: Specify name of table importing into.
-By default, Tables uses the file name.
-& `--key`: Creates a unique key from columns if the models options in config is not provided.
-This is a *suggested option* as it allows for data to be updated as opposed to being added to.
-Use a comma-delimited list of columns, like "column 1,other,thing".

 ### Piping